jbossdemocentral/brms-fuse-integration-demo/README.md

 See the tagged releases for the following versions of the product:

-- v2.1 moved to JBoss Demo Central.
+- v2.2 moved to JBoss Demo Central, with updated windows init.bat support.

 - v2.1 is JBoss BPM Suite 6.0.3 installer, JBoss Fuse Full 6.1.0, with route and process